 Credit Facts You Should Know Pt.
 1

 Credit reports can be a bit confusing, which is why we’ve compiled a list of must-know facts that can provide you with a better understanding of what a credit report entails and how individual circumstances might impact a credit score.
 This is part 1 of 2 in our Credit Facts You Should Know blog series.
-Be sure to come back for part 2, which will be posted later this month.
+Be sure to read part 2, for even more credit facts.

 1. Credit reports and credit scores are different